aclysma/rafx/docs/api/api_design.md

 ### RafxResourceState

 Some operations require resources to be placed in the correct state.
-For example, a `RafxRenderTarget` may only be presented if it is in the PRESENT state.
+For example, a `RafxTexture` may only be presented if it is in the PRESENT state.
 However, while it is being written to, it must be in the `RENDER_TARGET` state.

 States are required partially because underlying GPU APIs require them.
 (Like in vulkan, `VkImageLayout`).